 The RNA binding protein Elav regulates both the skipping of exon 19 and biogenesis of the long 3′ UTR.
 It turns out that the long 3′ UTR is required for proper alternative splicing of exon 19.
 So, in a way, the end determines the middle.
 Pre-mRNA looping perhaps?
 Excited to figure out that next.

 Why does this matter?

-There are hundreds of alternative long 3´ UTR isoforms in flies, and thousands in humans.
+There are hundreds of alternative, neural-expressed long 3´ UTR isoforms in flies, and thousands in humans.
 Their functions are largely unknown.
 Here, we showed that the long 3´ UTR version of Dscam1 is essential for nervous system function.

 Lots of genes undergo alternative splicing and alternative polyadenylation.
 But for Dscam1, these events are very precisely linked via Elav regulation.